lordnox/angri/README.md

 the actual title will differ significantly from the property name in your JSON array.
 In the ``name="sortName"`` you are allowed to have whitespace, as they will be replaced automatically by an underscore for parsing.

+#### Filter in your ng-repeat
+You may apply any filter you like to your ``ng-repeat`` directive you like.
+It will be automatically wired through into angri and applied to your list.

 ### Pagesize
 angri provides a dropdown, which enables you to choose the number of items displayed in the table.
 The default list settings are: 10, 15, 30 and 60.
 If you would like to change the number of items displayed, you may change the line